MitchTalmadge/MitchTalmadge/_drafts/2019-11-27-bulk-export-script-for-adobe-illustrator.md

 }
 ```

-Save it as a jsx file, such as `Illustrator_Drawing_Exporter.jsx` \.
+Save it as a jsx file, such as `Illustrator_Drawing_Exporter.jsx` .
 ### Usage / Installation

-There are three ways to use the script\.
+There are three ways to use the script.
-1. With an Illustrator drawing already open and in\-view, right click on the jsx file and open it with Illustrator\.
-You will be prompted to begin exporting\.
+1. With an Illustrator drawing already open and in-view, right click on the jsx file and open it with Illustrator.
+You will be prompted to begin exporting.
-2. Inside Illustrator, with the drawing in\-view, go to `File -> Scripts -> Other Script…` and open the jsx file from here\.
+2. Inside Illustrator, with the drawing in-view, go to `File -> Scripts -> Other Script…` and open the jsx file from here.
-3. To add the script to the `File -> Scripts` menu permanently, open the Illustrator install directory \(you’ll have to find it yourself, it varies\), and put the script inside `Presets/en_US/Scripts` \.
-Now restart Illustrator and you can use the script at any time from the `File -> Scripts` menu\.
+3. To add the script to the `File -> Scripts` menu permanently, open the Illustrator install directory (you’ll have to find it yourself, it varies), and put the script inside `Presets/en_US/Scripts` .
+Now restart Illustrator and you can use the script at any time from the `File -> Scripts` menu.

-Hope this is helpful, let me know if you have questions\!
+Hope this is helpful, let me know if you have questions!